zhyty/lezzeat/README.md

 -----------------
 * Desktop support
 * New logo
+* Timeout for users if they take too long

 Known Bugs
 ----------
 * Reloading page on the group code page increments user count
+* Leaving the site does not decrement user count!